longqishi223/EC-Engineering-Journey/README.md

 # EC-Engineering-Journey

-Waiting for joining a job is very difficult, that is the main reason why I need this project to keep progressing and learning.
-Let us go and do ourselves!
+Waiting to start a new job is really tough, which is exactly why I need this project to keep myself learning and moving forward.
+Let's dive right in!

 ---